AugmenTab/brigid/README.md

 # safe-html

-A library for constructing type-safe HTML.
+A library for constructing type-safe and (mostly) spec-compliant HTML.

 ### TODO

-1. Resolve all incomplete `ValidChildrenFor` instances.
-2. Consider adding safer builder functions for any HTML elements with complex conditions for its permitted content, such as what was done with <del>`table`</del> <ins>`HTML.Elements.Table`</ins>.
+1. Consider adding safer builder functions for any HTML elements with complex conditions for its permitted content, such as what was done with <del>`table`</del> <ins>`HTML.Elements.Table`</ins>.
 Go through the entire list of elements again to determine what qualifies for this.
-3. For each of global, HTMX, event listeners, arias, and scoped
+2. For each of global, HTMX, event listeners, arias, and scoped
 attributes:
     1. Make constructors for `Attribute` GADT.
     2. Make render functions.
     3. Modify `ValidElementsFor`.
-4. Add support for the SVG tag.
+3. Add support for the SVG tag.
-5. Add support for MathML.
+4. Add support for MathML.
-6. Look into safely constructing [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) elements.
+5. Look into safely constructing [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) elements.